Agenda and minutes

 Additional documents:

-To be moved by Councillor P Seaman and seconded by Councillor CE Thomas
+The following debate was moved by Councillor P Male and seconded by Councillor J Lepoidevin:

 Additional documents:

-To be moved by Councillor G Ridley and seconded by Councillor R Bailey
+The following Motion was moved by Councillor G Ridley and seconded by Councillor R Bailey:

 “This Council regrets the decision by the Labour Government to end universal winter fuel payments which could push up to 45,000 people in the city into fuel poverty.